emelieloof/Git-intro/README.md

-This is an into to git
+This is an intro to git